-A: At UPMC Centers for Rehab Services, our licensed speech-language pathologists evaluate and treat a number of different speech, language, communication, and swallowing disorders.
+A: At UPMC Rehabilitation Institute, our licensed speech-language pathologists evaluate and treat a number of different speech, language, communication, and swallowing disorders.
 For example, if a patient has slurred speech due to a stroke, head injury, or neurological disease, we can help improve speech sound production.
 We can also help patients deal with language issues, such as trouble finding the right words or difficulty forming complete statements.
 In addition, we work with patients with cognitive difficulties, including problems with short-term memory, organization, and planning.

 Q: What Is the Process?

 A: Our speech therapy programs are tailored to the individual needs of each patient.